Game Design and Development BS

 Nature of WorkGame developers make a living creating the games you enjoy playing.
 Creating games is complex and requires the collaboration of many workers, who perform a variety of tasks, from production to programming.
 They work for both small and large game studios to create games that can be played on many different devices, including console systems, computers, and cell phones.
 Designers are video game dreamers.
 To develop a game, teams of designers write detailed descriptions of their ideas, including plot, characters, and gameplay.
 Designers work closely with programmers and artists to ensure that their designs are being followed.
 Lead designers collect and organize the design teams’ ideas into a cohesive game design document.
 Content designers, who are creative, develop the game’s plot and its characters.
 Game mechanic designers focus on specific, vital pieces of gameplay.
 Level designers create the game’s fantastic or realistic environments, selecting the objects and characters that inhabit them.
 Writers create the text and dialogue that immerse players in the game.
 Programmers build video games from the ground up: writing code, line by line, in computer programs.
 Artists breathe life into games.
 They design a game’s aesthetic, or visual style, and create all of its artwork, including environments, characters, and objects.
 Other jobs may include Modeler, Animator, Audio worker, Producer and Quality Assurance Tester.

 Training / QualificationsThe ability to work well as part of a team is expected of game developers.
 A big part is being able to articulate ideas clearly to team members so communication skills are important.
 Workers must be adaptable to making changes and work well under pressure.
 A college degree in game design, game development, or computer science is helpful.
 Game designers need some background in programming and knowledge of scripting languages.
 Level designers frequently use 3D modeling programs.
-Programmers must have a bachelor’s degree in computer science, computer engineering or video game programming.
 Programmers must be experts in the programming languages and operating systems used in game development.
 Educational requirements for video game artists vary, but most artists have attended art school and understand modern art making tools, such as modeling and editing software.
 Many of these positions require a portfolio, which showcases a person’s experience and talent.
-Educational requirements vary with each position in this field.

-Job OutlookBecause of the difficulty of getting an entry-level job at a large studio, many prospective workers enter the industry through alternative paths.
+Job OutlookThe video game industry is one of the fastest growing sectors in the U.S. Getting an entry-level job at a large studio is difficult and many prospective workers enter the industry through alternative paths.
 As the tools for making games become more accessible, aspiring developers are better able to build portfolios.
 A designer may make a small, original game or modify an existing one.
 An artist might create artwork in the style of his or her favorite game.
 Getting a job at a large studio isn’t the only option.
 Many developers work for small studios that create the increasingly popular games for social media and mobile devices.
 These games are shorter and simpler to make, providing workers an excellent opportunity to become developers.
 Another useful strategy for breaking into the video game industry is to visit the websites, blogs, and online forums that developers frequent.
-Exposure is important as it helps with networking, which is a great way to find video game work.

 Job TitlesGame Developer; Game Designer; Mechanic Designer; Level Designer; Programmer; Artist; Modeler; Animator; Audio Worker; Producer; Quality Assurance Tester; Art Director; Concept Artist; User Interface Programmer; Tools Programmer; Network Programmer; Graphics Programmer; Artificial Intelligence Programmer; Lead Programmer, Developer, Software Engineer, Mobile Engineer, Interactive Developer.